jkenning/Kickstarter-analysis/README.md

 ### Calculating Supplementary Data Fields

 The data and analysis used in this project can be found at [Kickstarter Analysis](https://github.com/jkenning/Kickstarter-analysis/blob/main/data-1-1-3-StarterBook.xlsx).
-Several calculations were nrequired to get the data set ready for analysis:
+Several calculations were required to get the data set ready for analysis:

 1. Conditional formatting was performed to color code the project 'outcome' column based on whether it was "successful", "failed", or "cancelled"